iptaylortechnical/tftp.info/index.md

 TFTP describes a lockstep system for transfering files in which the next data packet is only sent after the previous one has been acknowledged as being received.
 Therefore, the acknowledgment of a `DATA ` packet is an `ACK`, and the acknowledgment for an `ACK` is the next `DATA` packet.

 Each `DATA` packet is contains a block of 512 bytes.
 If the block is less than 512 bytes, it signals the end of the file.
+Error packets can also be send by either the sender or the receiver.
+Some can signal the early end of a transfer, while others may be merely to notify.

 <a name="specification"></a>